ankowals/saf/README.md

 Later on such storage can be retrived using the identifier and used during scenario execution.
 File will be created in temporary directory on a file system.
 Usually it is C:\Users\<user name>\AppData\Local\Temp\FK_Prototype_Persistent_Storage_File.json

-Users also have a possibility to pass data between scenarios and features using so called execution context.
-This is not recommended and usually there exists a better way to write the test than using such feature, for example add Background scenario or enhance Given steps.
+Users also have a possibility to pass data between scenarios and features using so called globalCtx.
+This is not recommended because it creates dependencies between tests and usually there exists a better way to write the test than using such feature, for example add Background scenario or enhance Given steps.
+An usecase where it can be usefull is to use globalCtx like a simple cache.
+For example where we need to connect to remote SUT to retrieve a data.
+Instead of making a call to a remote host in each scenario/step we can do it once put the result into globalCtx and retirve it from it at any time.
+In this way we can reduce number of remote calls to SUT if required.
 To use this capability please see an example below.

 	@reqResIn